progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Now you can add them all to your 'mobile' team so they have read and write access to `iphone_project`:-->

-Damit diese Personen Lese- und Schreibzugriff auf das Projekt `iphone_project` haben, musst Du sie dem 'mobile'-Team hinzufügen:
+Damit diese Personen Lese- und Schreibzugriff auf das Projekt `iphone_project` haben, musst Du sie dem ‚mobile‘-Team hinzufügen:

 	[group mobile]
 	writable = iphone_project